FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 # Creating Nav Menus

-Many of the navigation menus you see on websites today structured as **unordered lists**.
+Many of the navigation menus you see on websites today are structured as **unordered lists**.

 We can then **take advantage of floats** and other CSS properties to make lists look more like navigation menus.